ElyorS/Smart-Mobility-Engineering/README.md

 <img width="987" alt="Screenshot 2023-09-20 at 10 16 18 AM" src="https://github.com/ElyorS/Smart-Mobility-Engineering/assets/115398604/e73c55c5-7cb5-462e-8de2-f95193dc0912">

+                                #Understanding nodes

+#A node is a fundamental ROS 2 element that serves a single, modular purpose in a robotics system.In this tutorial, you utilized nodes created in the turtlesim package by running the executables turtlesim_node and turtle_teleop_key.You learned how to use ros2 node list to discover active node names and ros2 node info to introspect a single node.
+These tools are vital to understanding the flow of data in a complex, real-world robot system.
 #ros2 node list will show you the names of all running nodes
 ros2 node list

 #reassign the name of our /turtlesim node.
 In a new terminal, run the following command: